Shape of Thought: Progressive Object Assembly via Visual Chain-of-Thought: Experiments

 \section{Experiments}

-\paragraph{Data.} We use \textsc{SoT-26K} (Sec.~\ref{sec:data}), consisting of 25,929 3D models across 24 object categories, each containing interleaved text--image assembly traces.
+\paragraph{Data.} We use \textsc{SoT-26K} (Sec.~\ref{sec:data}), consisting of 25,929 object traces derived from 3D CAD assets across 24 object categories, each containing interleaved \textit{text--image} assembly traces.
 We split the annotated data into 69.9\%/10.1\%/20.0\% for train/val/test following the original PartNet split \cite{mo2019partnet}, resulting in 18,141 training samples, 2,619 validation samples, and 5,169 test samples.
 Unless otherwise specified, we train and evaluate using the canonical \textbf{front} view, and truncate each serialized sequence to at most 50K tokens under token-budgeted batching with a soft target of 40K tokens per batch.

 \paragraph{Model.} We fully fine-tune \textsc{Bagel-7B} (MoT variant) \cite{bagel} end-to-end for interleaved text and visual-latent generation.
 Specifically, we perform full-parameter fine-tuning of the language model and vision transformer backbone modules, while keeping the VAE encoder/decoder frozen.
-All experiments are conducted on 32$\times$NVIDIA H100 (80GB) GPUs.
+All experiments are conducted on 32$\times$NVIDIA H100 (80GB) GPUs, with a total training time of 16.1 hours.

 \paragraph{Optimization.} We train for 2{,}000 steps with AdamW ($\beta_1{=}0.9$, $\beta_2{=}0.95$, $\epsilon{=}10^{-8}$), a cosine learning-rate schedule with 50 warmup steps, peak learning rate $2\times10^{-5}$, and minimum learning rate $10^{-6}$.
 We clip gradients to a global norm of 1.0 and use EMA with decay 0.9999.
 We cap the token budget by setting the expected number of tokens per step to 40K and the maximum to 50K (with max 50K per sample).
 Additional hyperparameters are deferred to Appendix~\ref{app:exp_details}.